Setting up Pipelines via GitHub Machine Users

 PIPELINES_READ_TOKEN

-token is made available to all private repositories so that every vendedinfrastructure-live
+token is made accessible to all private repositories, ensuring every vendedinfrastructure-live

 repository automatically has access to this secret. -